PhillipJBridgeman/100-days-of-python-projects/README.md

 - Generate a CONTRIBUTING.md or CODE_OF_CONDUCT.md
 - Add sample tests for one project

-Specify which and I’ll produce the files.
+Please let me know which, and I'll produce the files.